airyhq/airy/docs/docs/getting-started/installation/configuration.md

-  If you want to launch an older version refer to our [Releases](https://github.com/airyhq/airy/releases) for the correct version number or if you are feeling adventurous try `develop` at your own risk.
+  If you want to launch an older version refer to our [Releases](https://github.com/airyhq/airy/releases) for the correct version number, or if you are feeling adventurous, try `develop` at your own risk.

 - `containerRegistry` the URL of the container registry

-- `namespace` the Kubernetes namespace the **Airy Core** will use
+- `namespace` the Kubernetes namespace that the **Airy Core** will use

 - `ingress` the subdomains for the **Airy Components** that need to be accessed from outside the Kubernetes cluster